World Amateur Radio Day April 18

 1961 and the launch of OSCAR 2 on June 2, 1962.
 Since then, radio amateurs have had several

-systems.
-Their ranks have included people like "Steve" Wozniak and John Sculley of Apple, Dr.
+have included people like "Steve" Wozniak and John Sculley of Apple,

 Officer at Skype, and Dr. John Grunsfeld of NASA and the Hubble Space Telescope.